ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Key Authorizations

-Several of the challenges in this document makes use of a key authorization string.
+Several of the challenges in this document make use of a key authorization string.
 A key authorization is a string that expresses a domain holder's authorization for a specified key to satisfy a specified challenge, by concatenating the token for the challenge with a key fingerprint, separated by a